AlexAlBasosi/EpiSense/README.md

         This runs the server normally, and any changes to the source code requires you to restart the server.

+In order to access the Mobile Application, please refer to the following Github Repository: [https://github.com/shazakazia/Project2018](https://github.com/shazakazia/Project2018)

 For more information on how to run the various components, check out the User Manual in our Final Report.